Vic Mackey: Epilogue

 Frightened by what actions Vic may take for her attempts to send him to prison, Vic's ex-wife Corinne pleads with Wyms for protection from him.
 In response, they approach ICE Agent Olivia Murray and advise her that taking Vic's children away was the best means of hurting him.
 Corinne and the children disappear into the Witness Protection Program.

 In the aftermath, Vic begs for the opportunity to say goodbye to his children.
 Unmoved, Agent Murray responds, "You said goodbye to them the moment you shot another cop in the face."

 Realizing that the deal includes no stipulations about the capacity in which ICE must employ Vic, Murray vows to make his three years at the agency as unpleasant as possible by severely curtailing his duties.
-Vic is assigned to a desk job, forbidden to carry a weapon while on duty, and required to write a 10-page report every day and submit to weekly drug testing.
-She makes it clear to Vic that any violation of the rules set for him will cause his immunity deal to be withdrawn.
-Sitting in a cubicle and isolated from his family and former colleagues, Vic decorates his desk with pictures of his three children from his marriage with Corinne, and a photo of himself drinking beer with Lemansky.
-There are no photos of Shane, Ronnie, or Corinne.
+Vic is assigned to a desk job, forbidden to carry a weapon while on duty, and required to write a 10-page duty report every day and submit to weekly drug testing.
+She makes it clear to Vic that even the smallest violation of these condition will result in his immunity being revoked and certain prison time.
+Sitting in a cubicle and isolated from his family and former colleagues, Vic decorates his desk with pictures of his children, and a photo of himself drinking beer with Lemansky.
+He does not add any pictures of Shane, Ronnie, or Corinne.

-Hearing police sirens, Mackey looks out the office window.
+Hearing police sirens one night while doing paperwork, Mackey looks out the office window.
 Returning to his desk, Vic's eyes fill with tears as he stares at the photographs of his children.
-Suddenly his face contorts into a snarl.
-Vic removes his pistol from his lockbox, smiles, then holsters it beneath his shirt and walks off into the night.
+He becomes visibly angry, retrieves his weapon, holsters it under his shirt, and walks off into the night.